The One-Loop Matter Bispectrum in the Effective Field Theory of Large Scale Structures: Comparison with Simulations

 This formula is derived in the Gaussian limit, where $P_{\rm NL}$ should be replaced by $P_{11}$, but it seems to be a better approximation for the scales we are interested in here to replace it with $P_{\rm NL}$.
-In this expression: $s_{123}$ is equal to 6, 2, 1 for equilateral, isosceles and general triangles, respectively; $n_{\rm triangles}$ is the number of triangles contributing to a given configuration, which, in our case, is directly counted inside the bispectrum code; and $k_3^2 = k_1^2 + k_2^2 - 2 k_1 k_2 \cos(\theta)$.
-On top of this error, we add an extra 2\% error for each bispectrum data point, to account for possible systematic errors in the simulation.
+In this expression: $s_{123}$ is equal to 6, 2, 1 for equilateral, isosceles and general triangles, respectively; $n_{\rm triangles}$ is the number of triangles contributing to a given configuration, which, in our case, is directly counted inside the bispectrum code; and $k_3^2 = k_1^2 + k_2^2 - 2 k_1 k_2 \cos(\pi-\theta)$ .
+On top of this error, we add an extra 2\% error for each bispectrum data point, to account for possible unknown systematic errors in the simulation and in the comparison between simulations and the EFT.